-CancerCollaborative™ community outreach programs provide professional development and networking opportunities, along with resources and tools to maintain partnerships.
-The conference series is designed for patient navigators, nurses, social workers, community health workers, and organizations that support patients with cancer and their families.
+Cancer Collaborative community outreach conferences provide professional development and networking opportunities, along with resources and tools to maintain partnerships.
+The workshop series is designed for healthcare professionals -patient navigators, nurses, social workers, community health workers, and organizations that support patients with cancer and their families.
 The Leukemia & Lymphoma Society provides 3 Continuing Education Credits for nurses and social workers on the day of the seminar.
-Each CancerCollaborative program is comprised of three speakers and two break-out sessions.
+Each Cancer Collaborative program is comprised of three speakers and two break-out sessions.
 There is no cost for this workshop.

 Thank you to all who attended!